vibhuti970/salifort-motors-data-analysis/README.md

-# salifort-motors-data-analysis
-Final project from the Google Advanced Data Analytics certificate

 # Salifort Motors - Data Analysis Project 🚗📊

 This is the final capstone project from the **Google Advanced Data Analytics Professional Certificate**.